ton-community/ton-docs/docs/develop/dapps/ton-connect/integration.md

 >   sha256(0xffff ++ utf8_encode("ton-connect") ++ sha256(message))
 > )
 > ```

->
-> where:
+> Whereby the:
-> -   `Address` is the wallet address encoded as a sequence:
+> -   `Address` denotes the wallet address encoded as a sequence:
 >     -   `workchain`: 32-bit signed integer big endian;
 >     -   `hash`: 256-bit unsigned integer big endian;
-> -   `AppDomain` is Length ++ EncodedDomainName
+> -   `AppDomain` is the Length ++ EncodedDomainName
->     -   `Length` is 32-bit value of utf-8 encoded app domain name length in bytes
+>     -   `Length` uses a 32-bit value of utf-8 encoded app domain name length in bytes
 >     -   `EncodedDomainName` id `Length`-byte utf-8 encoded app domain name
-> -   `Timestamp` 64-bit unix epoch time of the signing operation
+> -   `Timestamp` denotes the 64-bit unix epoch time of the signing operation
-> -   `Payload` is a variable-length binary string
+> -   `Payload` denotes a variable-length binary string
-> -   `utf8_encode` produces plain byte string with no length prefixes.
+> -   `utf8_encode` produces a plain byte string with no length prefixes.

 Let's reimplement this in Python.
-Endianness of some integers is not specified so we must look into some example -- for example, you may refer to Tonkeeper implementation: [ConnectReplyBuilder.ts](https://github.com/tonkeeper/wallet/blob/77992c08c663dceb63ca6a8e918a2150c75cca3a/src/tonconnect/ConnectReplyBuilder.ts#L42).
+The endianness of some of the integers above is not specified, so several examples must be considered.
+Please refer to the following Tonkeeper implementation detailing some related examples: : [ConnectReplyBuilder.ts](https://github.com/tonkeeper/wallet/blob/77992c08c663dceb63ca6a8e918a2150c75cca3a/src/tonconnect/ConnectReplyBuilder.ts#L42).

 ```python
 received_timestamp = 1674392728